piwebcam/PiWebcam/PiWebcam/README.md

 Installing PiWecam would require a fresh installation of Raspbian and a SD card.
 Please do not re-use an existing installation but start from scratch as listed below:

-* Download Raspbian Stretch Lite operating system (<https://www.raspberrypi.org/downloads/raspbian/>)
+* Download Raspbian Stretch Lite operating system (<http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip>)
+* Unzip the image
 * Write the image to a SD card (<https://www.raspberrypi.org/documentation/installation/installing-images/>)
-* Download the latest release of PiWebcam from https://sourceforge.net/projects/piwebcam/files/
+* Download the latest release of PiWebcam from https://github.com/user2684/PiWebcam/releases
 * Extract and copy the `PiWebcam` directory into the boot partition (on Windows, the only one accessible)
 * For a headless setup, review https://www.raspberrypi.org/documentation/configuration/wireless/headless.md
 * Plug the SD card on your Raspberry Pi, power it on and connect to it through SSH (Hostname: raspberrypi.local, Username: pi, Password: raspberry)